How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 Outdated address: The DIAN uses that address to send you notifications and resolutions.
 If you move and do not update it, communications will arrive at a place that is no longer yours.

-Incorrect email: The electronic signature activation code arrives at the email you registered.
-A typo and the process stops there.
+Wrong email: The electronic signature activation code arrives at the email you registered.
+One typo and the process stops there.
 Check it twice.

-Incorrect CIIU code: Choosing 'retail trade' when you are a consultant has no immediate consequences, but it creates inconsistencies when filing income tax or when the client verifies your activity.
+Incorrect CIIU code: Choosing 'retail trade' when you are a consultant has no immediate consequences, but it creates inconsistencies when filing your income tax return or when a client verifies your activity.

 RUT as a draft: If the online process does not end with the electronic signature, it remains saved as a draft.
 It is not valid as an official document until it is signed and the final PDF is generated.